Chicago Public Schools rebuffs Trump administration’s threat to cut magnet school funding over diversity efforts

 Chicago Public Schools told the U.S. Department of Education Friday it would not be walking back the rollout of its Black Student Success Plan or changing its policies related to transgender students until a federal investigation is completed.

-A letter sent by CPS’ Acting General Counsel Elizabeth K. Barton called the department’s demands outlined in a letter from the Trump administration sent Tuesday as “unreasonable and untenable” and requested 30 days to respond.
+A letter sent by CPS’ Acting General Counsel Elizabeth K. Barton called the department’s demands outlined in a letter the Trump administration sent Tuesday as “unreasonable and untenable” and requested 30 days to respond.
 Craig Trainor, the acting assistant secretary of civil rights in the U.S. Department of Education, said his office found CPS violated anti-discrimination laws and would lose grant dollars through the Magnet School Assistance Program.

 But Barton wrote back that the district’s “policies and practices are prescribed by state and local law, and CPS remains in compliance with those laws.”